truly-indian/OyeRickshaw-2-Mongodb/README.md

 ###   a.
 Follow 1(b) and make account on mongodb atlas get a connection DBURL.
 ###   b.
 Use ORM mongoose to get connected to the database.

+#     Functionalities Implemented
+       The user is now able to create/read/update/delete todos.
+       The user is now able to search an existing todo by title/date/priority/state.
+       The user is already able to prioritize the todos through schema.

 #     Following is the GIF of the working of the web application as asked.
 #     CREATE Functionality
 <img src= "https://user-images.githubusercontent.com/42107838/102305078-19253080-3f85-11eb-9435-39898c1c3710.gif">